Rivals across the Channel, notably Eurex, jump for a bite of dominant LCH’s business in clearing of Euro instruments such as interest rate swaps.

 According to the Reuters article, LCH’s German competitor Eurex, owned by Deutsche Boerse, has launched a program to attract the clearing of interest rate swaps from London, a derivative instrument type of which LCH clears more than 90 percent.
 As a company, LCH can manage aspects of the situation by allocating activities to a subsidiary it has in Paris, yet to British politicians this may not sound like a perfect solution.

 The hearing at the House of Lords also comprised a performance by Michael Voisin, director of the Futures Industry Association (FIA).
-It was video recorded as below.
+It was video-recorded and can be watched through the parliament’s video streaming service here.